FisheyLP/LobbyFly/README.md

 This plugin is tested on 1.8.X.
 It will enable fly for a player as long as he holds an specific item which is set in the config (Default: Netherstar)

 If the Item ID is invalid the plugin uses 399 (NetherStar) instead without changing the config.
 Also users with permission `lobbyfly.admin` and OPs get a notification that the ID is invalid

+If a user is OP, in Gamemode 1, or has the permission `lobbyfly.bypass` his fly won't be affected by the plugin!

 ---
 ###Features: